hyperledger/indy-node/design/anoncreds.md

     * Created for each new CredDef.
     * This is different from CredDef Issuer DID (DID used to send `CRED_DEF` txn) which can be the same for any number of CredDef.
-* RevocDef and RevocReg are referenced by unique `RevocDefUUID`.
+* RevocRegDef and RevocReg are referenced by unique `RevocRegDefUUID`.
-    * Created for each new RevocDef.
+    * Created for each new RevocRegDef.
     * Used to update RevocReg.
-    * This is different from RevocDef Issuer DID (DID used to send `REVOC_DEF` txn) which can be the same for any number of RevocDef.
+    * This is different from RevocRegDef Issuer DID (DID used to send `REVOC_REG_DEF` txn) which can be the same for any number of RevocRegDef.
 * Each `UUID` can be considered as a global UUID within the Ledger.
 The Ledger can guarantee that malicious party can not change/break existing entity defined by a UUID by